tjcreedy/tbaf-ml/README.md

 ## Step 2: Preparing the focal dataset

-In order to train the model, we much identify some sequences from the focal dataset that are valid or spurious.
-For this reason, I suggest that this pipeline be run after any denoising performed on the dataset (to reduce data volume), but before any length or translation filtering.
+In order to train the model, we must identify some sequences from the focal dataset that are valid or spurious.
+For this reason, I suggest that this pipeline be run after any denoising performed on the dataset (to reduce data volume), but before any length or translation filtering (so that identifiable spurious sequences exist).
 I assume the ASVs to be filtered are in a file called `ASVs.fasta`

 ### Identify valid sequences
 If a reference set of sequences is available (here called `refdb.fasta`), BLAST the ASVs against this reference set and parse the output to retrieve a list of the ASVs that match.
 Generally this should be fairly strict and retain only very high likelihood matches.